MoazSalem/Flutter_Pills_Reminder/README.md

 ---

+## 📦 Releases

+ You can download the latest APK builds from the [Releases](https://github.com/MoazSalem/Flutter_Pills_Reminder/releases) section.

+---

 ## 🤝 Contributing

 Feel free to fork the project and open PRs!
 Whether it’s a bug fix, UI enhancement, or feature suggestion — **contributions are welcome**.